The Buddhist Background To Mindfulness 6

 The Noble Eightfold Path

-This is the sixth of eight blogs that use notes from our ‘The Buddhist Background To Mindfulness’ course that we are presently running.
-Each session covers one aspect of the Noble Eightfold Path and ends with some questions and practices that may help you make the subject more personally real – here is the sixth:
+This is the sixth of seven blogs that use notes from the 2017 ‘The Buddhist Background To Mindfulness’ course.
+Each session covers one aspect of the Noble Eightfold Path and ends with some questions and practices that may help you make the subject more personally real.

 Right Mindfulness – Skt. samyak-smṛti / Pali sammā-sati